Preethi-Dev/assets-for-article-02/range_media_query_new_syntax.md

 will return true if the device was monochrome(not a color device) or didn't have hover capabilities.
 If we remove the prefix `not`, The meaning of the media query will change completely.
 According to the spec, A media query may optionally be prefixed by a single keyword that alters the meaning of the media query will be known as **media query modifier**.

 **Discrete** type media features do not accept `min-` or `max-` prefixes.
 Adding such a prefix to a discrete type media feature simply results in an unknown feature name.
-For example, (`min-grid: 1`) is invalid, because the media feature `grid` is a discrete type which evaluated in boolean context and will return 1 if the output device is a grid or bitmap.
+For example, (`min-grid: 1`) is invalid, because the media feature `grid` is a discrete type which evaluated in a boolean context and will return 1 if the output device is a grid or bitmap.
 Otherwise, return 0.
 The media feature `grid` doesn’t accept the prefixes.
 (Even though the grid media feature appears to be numeric, as it accepts the values 0 and 1.)

-In boolean context, The media features are evaluated to `0` or `1` rather than greater than / lesser than.
-So, There is no need of range prefixes.
+In a boolean context, The media features are evaluated to `0` or `1` rather than greater than / lesser than.
+So, there is no need for range prefixes.
 In simple terms, Attempting to evaluate a min/max prefixed media feature in a boolean context is invalid and a syntax error.

 ### A brand new syntax for range media features